Instructions for

 Configure OAuth 2.0 Demonstrating Proof-of-Possession

-This guide discusses how to create sender-constrained access tokens that are an application-level mechanism for preventing token replays at different endpoints.
+This guide discusses how to create sender-constrained access tokens that are an app-level mechanism for preventing token replays at different endpoints.

 Learning outcomes